some-tortoise/macroGas/README.md

 ## Missing Data Imputation

-Methods tested to fill missing data as a result of equipment issues:
+Missing data imputation is a statistical technique used to predict or estimate missing values in a dataset.
+In our field data, missing data points can arise due to various reasons, such as malfunctioning sensors, data collection errors, and technical issues.

+To address missing data, we have tested several imputation methods:
-1. **K-Nearest Neighbors (KNN)**: This method estimates missing values based on the values of neighboring locations.
+1. **K-Nearest Neighbors (KNN)**: This method estimates missing values by considering the values of neighboring locations.
+It assumes that similar locations have similar values, making it suitable for spatial data.

-2. **Regression imputation**: This method fits the observed data with a certain regression model and predicts the missing values based on other variables.
+2. **Regression Imputation**: This method utilizes regression models to predict missing values based on other variables in the dataset.
+It captures relationships between variables to impute missing data accurately.

-3. **Mean/Median imputation**: This method uses the mean or median values of observed data to replace the missing values.
+3. **Mean Imputation**: This simple method replaces missing values with the mean values of observed data for the respective variable.
+It is a quick approach but may not capture underlying patterns in the data.

 ## Getting Started